schristofo/tubeProject/README.md

 # The Five Formula Project

 Five Formula is a command line project parsing a sequence of characters in order to generate a number.
-The model built from this sequence is consisted of four mathematical calculations (addition, multiplication, power, division) of thee number 5.
+The model built from this sequence is consisted of four mathematical calculations (addition, multiplication, power, division) of the number 5.

 ## Examples